Everything You Can Do to Support the Fight for Equality

 If you want to play a more active role in supporting equal rights, fundraising is a great way to do so.
-By creating a fundraiser, you can collect funds to support varying aspects of the fight against inequality.
-Use the money you raise to support an equal rights organization, support local advocates, protests, and other initiatives for equality.
+By creating a fundraiser, you can collect funds to assist varying aspects of the fight against inequality.
+Use the money you raise to assist an equal rights organization, local advocates, protests, and other initiatives for equality.

-As an often overlooked community, Black trans women many challenges, including homelessness.
+As an often overlooked community, Black trans women face many challenges, including homelessness.
 Through the creation of this fund, Jesse, the organizer of this initiative has been able to provide housing and other much-needed services to Black trans women.
 Black trans women fight for equal rights every day, and funding women’s fight for equal rights is a great way to fight for equality.

 5. Donate to fundraisers

 Making a donation to organizations and funds dedicated to justice and equality is another great way to make a difference.
-By supporting civil rights nonprofit organizations, every donation you make gets into the hands of organizations that support causes such as LGBTQ rights, gender equality, and the fight against racial inequality.
-These organizations need your help in order to continue to uphold and expand basic human rights to all people.
+By supporting civil rights nonprofit organizations, every donation you make gets into the hands of organizations that aid causes such as LGBTQ rights, gender equality movements, and the fight against racial injustice.
+These organizations and movements need your help in order to continue to uphold and expand basic human rights to all people.

-In the battle for equal rights, the need for help and resources is never-ending.
-Offer your support through volunteer work with human rights and civil rights organizations.
-Some of these organizations run on very limited resources, but are tasked with doing some of the most important work to protect our civil rights and offer support to marginalized communities.
+In the battle for equality, the need for help and resources is never-ending.
+Offer your help through volunteer work with human and civil rights organizations.
+Some of these organizations run on very limited resources but are tasked with doing some of the most important work to protect our civil rights and offer assistance to marginalized communities.
 By volunteering, you can bolster the work they do and know that your contributions will ultimately benefit everyone in our society.